SocialMachineLab/ArtworkOntology/DATA.md

 Once the data was collected, we conducted a comprehensive analysis of the collected data, revealing important insights into aspects such as time representation, location, media categorisation, etc. During the analysis, we noticed some issues with the data and suggested further data cleaning.

-We aimed to identify and normalize these diverse time representations to achieve consistent date data, as proposed by Dorobat and Posea (2021),  who highlight the power of regular expressions in  recognizing dates and epochs.
+We aimed to identify and normalise these diverse time representations to achieve consistent date data, as proposed by Dorobat and Posea (2021),  who highlight the power of regular expressions in  recognizing dates and epochs.
 Locations also have varied formats.
 Location level differs - from country, cities to institutions.
 Ancient place names change over time, so linking data to a time period is important.
 The dataset has over 26,000 distinct medium categories.
 Consolidating similar mediums based on characteristics and art standards would simplify the data and reduce imbalance and complexity, although some information would be lost.
-We can mitigate this through hierarchical categorization, preserving fine-grained details when necessary.
+We can mitigate this through hierarchical categorisation, preserving fine-grained details when necessary.

 ## Data Sources